Union Buildings: Historical events

 On 9 August 1956, 20,000 women marched to the doors of the Union Buildings, chanting "Wathint' Abafazi, wathint' imbokodo!" which means "strike the women, strike the rock", to protest against the pass laws of 1950.
 This historical event is commemorated by the public holiday National Women's Day.

 Wilma Cruise and Marcus Holmes were approached to design a memorial to commemorate the Women's March.
 They made use of the "imbokodo".
 The imbokodo is a grinding stone used by the women to grind maize.
-Cruise and Holmes, rested the imbokodo, representing nurture and sustenance, on bronze plates, representing the earth and fire.
+Cruise and Holmes rested the imbokodo, representing nurture and sustenance, on bronze plates, representing the earth and fire.
 There are two sets of stairs leading to the memorial.
 On each step, raised in bronze letters are the words from 'The Demand of the Women of South Africa for the Withdrawal of Passes for Women and Repeal of the Pass Laws.'
-On approaching the imbokodo, visitors trigger infrared beams, which activates history's "whispered voices", echoed in all 11 official languages, the rally cry, repeated softly.
+On approaching the imbokodo, visitors trigger infrared beams, which activate history's "whispered voices", echoed in all 11 official languages, the rally cry, repeated softly.

 In 1986, significant restoration of the Union Buildings was undertaken by Johan de Ridder and T.W.
 Baker as the appointed architects.

 On 10 May 1994, the inauguration of Nelson Mandela, South Africa's first democratically elected president after the end of Apartheid, and his vice-presidents, heralded the beginning of a new era in South Africa's history.

 Part of Nelson Mandela's inaugural address:

 "Today, all of us do, by our presence here, and by our celebrations in other parts of our country and the world, confer glory and hope to newborn liberty.

 Out of the experience of an extraordinary human disaster that lasted too long, must be born a society of which all humanity will be proud.

 Our daily deeds as ordinary South Africans must produce an actual South African reality that will reinforce humanity's belief in justice, strengthen its confidence in the nobility of the human soul and sustain all our hopes for a glorious life for all.

 All this we owe both to ourselves and to the peoples of the world who are so well represented here today.